 The city was reluctant and feared that its residents would not approve.
 They saw it as an obstacle in the beautiful view of the city’s skyline.
 Barcelona’s loss was Paris’ gain, and the French ain’t complaining.

-La Rambla is a combination of five streets
+La Rambla is a combination of five streets in Barcelona

 La Rambla is the most famous street in Barcelona, full of shops and cultural activities.
 It is a long promenade, perfect for evening strolls.
 But, this 2-kilometer long stretch is not one single street, but a combination of five shorter streets: